-Lenvatinib is an oral multiple receptor tyrosine kinase (RTK) inhibitor with a novel binding mode that selectively inhibits the kinase activities of various RTKs including VEGFR, FGFR, PDGFRa, KIT and RET, involved in angiogenesis and tumor proliferation.
+Lenvatinib is an oral multiple receptor tyrosine kinase (RTK) inhibitor with a novel binding mode that selectively inhibits the kinase activities of several different RTKs including VEGFR, FGFR, PDGFR α , KIT and RET, involved in angiogenesis and tumor proliferation.
+This potentially makes lenvatinib a first-in-class treatment in thyroid cancer, especially given that it simultaneously inhibits the kinase activities of FGFR as well as VEGFR.

-The application submitted in Japan was based on a Phase III clinical study known as the SELECT (Study of (E7080) LEnvatinib in Differentiated Cancer of the Thyroid) trial which was a multicenter, randomized, double-blind, placebo-controlled study of lenvatinib in patients with radioiodine-refractory differentiated thyroid cancer (RR-DTC) and radiographic evidence of disease progression within the prior 13 months (patients may have received ≤ 1 prior VEGFR-targeted therapies).
+The applications submitted were based on a Phase III clinical study, known as the SELECT (Study of (E7080) LEnvatinib in Differentiated Cancer of the Thyroid) trial, which was a multicenter, randomized, double-blind, placebo-controlled study of lenvatinib in 392 patients with RR-DTC and radiographic evidence of disease progression within the prior 13 months (patients may have received \leq 1 prior VEGFR-targeted therapies).
+The study was conducted by Eisai in cooperation with SFJ Pharma Ltd.

 Compared to placebo, lenvatinib achieved a statistically significant improvement (Hazard Ratio (HR) 0.21, p<0.0001) in progression free survival (PFS), which was the primary objective of the study.
-The five most common lenvatinib treatment-related adverse events (TRAEs) of any grade were hypertension, diarrhea, decreased appetite, weight loss and nausea.
-The most common TRAEs of Grade 3 or higher (Common Terminology Criteria for Adverse Events) included hypertension, proteinuria, weight loss, diarrhea, and decreased appetite.
+The most common lenvatinib treatment-related adverse events (events with an incidence rate of at least 40%) were hypertension, diarrhea, decreased appetite, weight loss and nausea.

-The number of patients with thyroid cancer in Japan is estimated to be between 13,000 and 29,000.
+The number of patients newly diagnosed with thyroid cancer in 2012 in the U.S. and Europe was estimated to be approximately 52,000 and 53,000, respectively.
 Although treatment is possible for most types of thyroid cancer, there are few treatment options available once thyroid cancer has progressed, therefore it remains a disease with significant unmet medical needs.